AI Pendulum Wave - Mesmerizing Physics Simulation Watch multiple pendulums of varying lengths swing

 trailGraphics.background(0, 0, 0, 100);

-Fills the trail buffer with a dark background (black with some transparency) to prepare it for drawing
+Fills the trail buffer with a fully opaque black background so it starts clean.

 pendulumCountSlider = createSlider(5, 50, 25, 1);

-Creates a slider with minimum 5 pendulums, maximum 50, starting at 25, incrementing by 1
+Creates a slider ranging from 5 to 50 pendulums, starting at 25, moving in steps of 1.

 pendulumCountSlider.input(initializePendulums);